IAB TCF 2.0 Support in Audience Manager

 Enabling IAB TCF

-Enabling IAB TCF is easy if you are using Adobe Experience Platform Launch, as it is a simple checkbox, as shown in the short video below:
+Enabling the Audience Manager Plug-in for IAB TCF is easy if you are using Adobe Experience Platform Launch, as it is a simple checkbox, as shown in the short video below:

 Alternatively, if you are not using Launch, you can use isIabContext=true to enable it when you instantiate the Experience Cloud Visitor.
-This initiates the IAB flow, I.e. adds another step to consent gathering, using the IAB TCF to query for the IAB TCF consent string and provides it back to Opt-in, which in turn then communicates with the Experience Cloud solutions.
+This initiates the IAB TCF flow, I.e. adds another step to consent gathering, using the IAB TCF to query for the IAB TC string and provides it back to Opt-in, which in turn then communicates with the Experience Cloud solutions.

 - Purposes: What is consent being given to do?